Wuodan/routheon/README.md

 - `/stats`: Shows basic host metrics (CPU, RAM, uptime) for the machine running the aggregator

-The core router works without this service, but enabling it gives you instant visibility into which models are online and the health of the host that serves them.
+The core router works without this service, but enabling it gives you instant visibility into which models are online and the metrics of the host that serves them.

 ---